ivanolive/ivanolive.github.io/index.md

 While at UFMG, my master’s advisors were Profs.
 Antonio Loureiro  and Pedro Vaz de Melo.
 While at UFES, I worked with lots of folks, but most closely with Prof. Magnos Martinello and Prof. Roberta Lima Gomes.

 ___

+**Research Interests**

+My research interests span the fields of Security/Privacy, Computer Networking, Embedded Systems, Applied Cryptography, and especially their intersection.
+In recent years, I’ve worked on CPS Security, Content-Centric Networking Security, Secure Multi-Party Computation (MPC) with applications to Blockchain technologies, Biometric-Based Authentication and Identification, and Opportunistic Mobile Networking.
+My Ph.D. dissertation was mostly focused on systematic hardware/software co-design of trustworthy and formally verified security services for resource-constrained IoT devices.
+Examples of such services are Remote Attestation, Secure Software Update, and Provable Code Execution.
+These services are designed to remain effective even under the assumption of full compromise of the IoT device’s software state.
+___